Trying to get someone to see your side? Start by connecting to their underlying moral values.

 Lavin Exclusive Speaker

-Our current political climate hasn’t been this polarized since the Civil War, says social psychologist and speaker Robb Willer.
-An antidote to this hyper-polarization is Willer’s technique of “moral reframing,” which teaches opposing groups to advocate for their beliefs through the lens of their opponent’s.
-Willer’s brilliant, timely talks provide both the wisdom and tools needed to challenge polarization at a time when we need it more than ever.
-“If you don’t have a plan for navigating partisan division, you don’t have a plan for social impact.”
+Our democracy hasn’t been this polarized since the Civil War, says social psychologist and Stanford professor Robb Willer.
+But he has an antidote to this hyper-polarization: his technique of “moral reframing,” which teaches opposing groups to advocate for their beliefs through the lens of their opponent’s.
+Robb is the director of Stanford’s Politics and Social Change Lab, as well as the AI for Public Benefit Lab.
+His brilliant, timely talks provide both the wisdom and tools needed to challenge polarization and strengthen our democracy at a time when we need that more than ever.
+“If you don’t have a plan for navigating partisan division, you don’t have a plan for social impact,” he says.

-Co-director of the Philanthropy and Civil Society Center at Stanford, Willer was recently appointed Director of Stanford’s landmark Polarization and Social Change Lab, where he and his team are developing ambitious projects on reducing political bias, bridging political divides, and constructive political communication.
-At Stanford, Willer is also a professor of sociology, psychology, and organizational behavior, where he focuses on the forces that bring people together – like trust and cooperation – and forces that divide them – like politics and morality.
-Willer’s work explores the social psychology of political attitudes, including the effects of fear, prejudice, and masculinity in contemporary U.S. politics, as well as how to make the work we do more meaningful.
+Robb is the director of Stanford’s landmark Politics and Social Change Lab, where he and his team are developing ambitious projects on reducing political bias, bridging political divides, and constructive political communication.
+He is also the director of Stanford’s AI for Public Benefit lab, as well as co-director of the Center on Philanthropy and Civil Society Center.
+He is a professor of sociology, psychology, and organizational behavior, where he focuses on the forces that bring people together – like trust and cooperation – and forces that divide them – like politics and morality.
+His work explores the social psychology of political attitudes, including the effects of fear, prejudice, and masculinity in contemporary U.S. politics, as well as how to make the work we do more meaningful.

 Speech Topics